easifem-fortran/easifem-fortran.github.io/docs/docs-api/AbstractMaterialModel/AbstractMaterialModel_.md

 # AbstractMaterialModel

-`AbstractMatrialModel_` is an abstract class for modelling the behaviour of solids, fluids, porous materials, etc.
+`AbstractMatrialModel_` is an abstract class for modeling the behavior of solids, fluids, porous materials, etc.

 ## Structure